 The main signs of the disease are:

-• an increase in the size of the nodes;
+• increase in size of nodes;

 • pain on palpation.

-Diagnostics of pathological processes
+Diagnosis of pathological processes

 Clinical blood tests are used to diagnose the disease: